Nameless Rumia's Wiki

 "HELLO" (April 1, 2004).
 4chan.

-“GPT-4chan” is a reference to the ML/AI language model trained on “Politically Incorrect” (/pol/) posts from 2016 to 2019 that was unleashed on May 16, 2020 and used proxy severs in the Seychelles.
+“GPT-4chan” is a reference to the ML/AI language model trained on “Politically Incorrect” (/pol/) posts from 2016 to 2019 which was unleashed on May 16, 2020 and used proxy severs in the Seychelles.
 Alternatively, it's a pun on OpenAI's GPT-4, popularized by the ongoing ChatGPT and DALL-E trends.

 During the Yotsuba Stock Exchange event, the eight portfolio ranks were: 'Destitute Investor' ($0), 'Helpless Investor' ($500), 'Poor Investor' ($1,500), 'Fledgling Investor' ($5,000), 'Aspiring Investor' ($50,000), 'Rich Investor' ($500,000), 'Anonymous Magnate' ($2,000,000), and 'Anonymous Mogul' ($5,000,000+).